by Derek Draplin

 “Texans have mastered the safe practices that help to prevent and avoid the spread of COVID-19,” he said in a statement.
 “They have the individual right and responsibility to decide for themselves and their children whether they will wear masks, open their businesses, and engage in leisure activities.”

 Abbott added that vaccines “are the most effective defense against the virus, and they will always remain voluntary – never forced – in the State of Texas.”

 Texas Attorney General Ken Paxton criticized Biden’s vaccination proof requirement in a statement.

 “I will always fight to protect the individual rights of Texans to decide what is best for themselves and their families,” he said.
 “I will continue to oppose the Biden administration as Democrats demonstrate their willingness to sacrifice freedom for government control.”

 Several Republican-led states – like Arizona and North Dakota – have also said they won’t implement the CDC’s new guidelines, especially for schools.

 Biden also announced that the federal government will reimburse some businesses that give time off to employees who miss work for vaccinations.
 He also called on states and local governments to use federal aid money to offer $100 to “incentivize vaccination.”

 – – –

-Derek Draplin is the Regional Editor for the Great Plains at The Center Square.
-He previously worked as an opinion producer at Forbes, and as a reporter at Michigan Capitol Confidential and The Detroit News.
-He’s also an editor at The Daily Caller.
+Derek Draplin is a regional editor at The Center Square.
+He previously worked as an opinion producer at Forbes, as an editor at The Daily Caller, and as a reporter at Michigan Capitol Confidential and The Detroit News.